Bethe/Gauge Correspondence for linear quiver theories with ABCD gauge symmetry and spin chains: Introduction

 Quivers, gauge theories and singular geometries are of great interest in both mathematics and physics.
 There are many questions which have arisen in various recent works at the intersection between gauge theories, representation theory, and algebraic geometry.
 There has been a lot of new progress in quiver gauge theory in recent years \cite{NPS18,KZ19,NW21}.
 The partition function of 4d $\mathcal{N}=2$, 5d $\mathcal{N}=1$ quiver gauge theory has been worked out.
 In general, the correspondence between gauge theory and spin chain is promoted to the higher rank cases \cite{CDHL11,CHZ12,LH11,NP12,NPS18}.
+3d non-simply laced quiver gauge theory is constructed in \cite{CK18}, as well as the Seiberg-like dualities in (2+1)d quiver gauge theories are considered in \cite{BGM21}.
 The Bethe/Gauge correspondence between 2d $A_{N}$ quiver gauge theory and $sl_{N+1}$ closed $\text{XXZ}$ spin chain has been given in \cite{NS09a}.
 And the Bethe ansatz equation of $sl_{3}$ $\text{XXZ}$ spin chain has been calculated in \cite{SP18,KZ21}.
 For 2d, 3d $A_{2}$ quiver gauge theories, the correspondence has been proved partly in \cite{KZ21}.
 The correspondence worked perfectly for 2d quiver gauge theories, but not as well in the 3d case.
 Similar to the case of $A_{1}$ quiver gauge theory of $\text{Sp}$ gauge group, the barrier is that the vacuum equation of 3d $\text{C}$-type gauge theory does not directly correspond to the Bethe ansatz equation of open $\text{XXZ}$ spin chain for a factor $\text{sin}^2(2\sigma_{i}\pm \beta_{2}\tilde{c})$ appearing in the vacuum equation.